oracle-devrel/terraform-oci-oracle-cloud-foundation/cloud-foundation/solutions/Informatica-Secure-Agent–create-a-ready-to-go-development-data-platform-on-OCI/README.md

 ## Repository files
 * **images(folder)** - Contains images to be used inside the README.md file
 * **modules(folder)** - ( this folder will be pressent only for the Resource Manager zipped files) Contains folders with subsystems and modules for each section of the project: networking, autonomous database, analytics cloud, etc.
-* **scripts(folder)** - this folder contains the necessary scripts that will run on the compute instances, for the bastion and also for the Secure Agent VM.
+* **scripts(folder)** - this folder contains the necessary scripts that will run on the compute instance for the Secure Agent VM.
 * **CONTRIBUTING.md** - Contributing guidelines, also called Contribution guidelines, the CONTRIBUTING.md file, or software contribution guidelines, is a text file which project managers include in free and open-source software packages or other open media packages for the purpose of describing how others may contribute user-generated content to the project.The file explains how anyone can engage in activities such as formatting code for submission or submitting patches
 * **LICENSE** - The Universal Permissive License (UPL), Version 1.0
 * **local.tf** - Local values can be helpful to avoid repeating the same values or expressions multiple times in a configuration, but if overused they can also make a configuration hard to read by future maintainers by hiding the actual values used.Here is the place where all the resources are defined.